The Delorean & The Diminishing Returns of Future Decades Past

 You mention Predator, Terminator 2, Star Wars, The Goonies, Aliens, or any film of the like, on the other hand, to anyone who was actually there in the 80's and 90's ... and you'll probably be chatting for ages!
 It seems the facility of choice has been abused these days in the digital age.
 There is just too much choice and availability.
 Nowadays, families are all watching totally different things alone, rather than the same things together.
 The social common ground has been lost.
 You can't talk about what you've seen anymore as you've all seen different things!

 Long gone are the childhood days of continuously rewatching your favourite film on VHS as your parents argued in the kitchen.
 Long gone are the teenage days of film sleep overs at your mates houses as their parents argued in the kitchen.
 Long gone are the days of watching films that were way too old for your age.
 No 18 can ever possibly live up to seeing Predator or Robocop for the first time on a dodgy pirate VHS, at an age when the number on the film rating was significantly higher than the cumulative sum of the pube count of everyone watching.
-Those were the days ...
-Or were they just my days?
+Those were the days ... or were they just my days?
+Maybe it's just me getting older?

 I'm not saying that's a bad thing.
 Just pointing out how things change.
 Leg warmers, ghetto blasters, filofaxes, and soda streams have been replaced with skinny jeans, iPhones, laptops, and Starbucks.
 And likewise, films place in society has changed a lot over the past 30 years too.
 The way they are shot, marketed, and consumed is totally different these days.
 And there's more things competing for your free time, for the attention of young minds in particular.
 And I've no doubt it will change just as much over the next 30 years again.
 Advances in technology will see to that.
 But I'm a realist.
 It's important to embrace that.
-It's good to retain an appreciation and a love of the past of course: It holds your good memories.
-But it's even more important to stay current ...
-After all, when do you think those good memories are first created?
+It's good to retain an appreciation and a love of the past of course: the past holds all your good memories.
+But it's even more important to stay current, after all, when do you think those good memories are first created?
+In the present of course.
 Times change.
 That's just a fact you have to embrace.
 Nobody can live in the past.

 Truth is, the perception of the quality of a film is so often relevant to the time in your life that you saw it.
 They're all connected in your head in ways they won't be to someone watching films of yesteryear for the first time today.
 So that many a great film has not made my personal list, is not an indication of lesser quality of those emitted at all, rather this list is what stood out from the crowd to me the most, and stayed with me as my years passed.
 So I guess that makes it more a reflection of me, than of anything else?
 I'll let you decide.